You'll need the correct permission to create an API user

 API user credentials are made up of a username and password, and are required to authenticate each operation/method call that's made and to make sure you're connected to the correct account.

-You'll only be able to access the API using these credentials, although you can have more than one API user per dotmailer account.
+You can access the API only with these credentials, although you can have more than one API user per dotmailer account.

 Follow the simple steps below to set one up.

-- Click on the person-and-cog icon in the bottom left corner to produce the settings menu and select Access
+- Click the person-and-cog icon in the bottom left corner and go to Access > API users

 - The username (email address) is automatically generated for you and must not be edited.
 You can add a description to differentiate between API users, which is useful if you have multiple ones.